danharel/compcon/Homebrew-Content-Packs.md

 ## The VSCode extension

 To make creating homebrew content packs as easy as possible, you should use the [Visual Studio Code](https://code.visualstudio.com/) text editor combined with the [COMP/CON Content Authoring extension](https://marketplace.visualstudio.com/items?itemName=massif-press.comp-con-content-authoring).
-VSCode provides JSON validation by default to catch syntax errors, and the extension provides data validation, autocomplete, and a task to rapidly create the .LCP archive from your source code.
+VSCode by default provides JSON syntax validation, and the extension provides COMP/CON specific data validation, autocomplete, and a task to rapidly create the .LCP archive from your source code.

 To use the extension, make sure you're working in an **EMPTY FOLDER**, create an `lcp_manifest.json` file inside of it, and fill out its required fields.
 The extension should activate once it detects the manifest file.
 To run the build task, first, if you're on Windows, make sure you have 7zip installed - Mac and Linux should work right away (uses `zip` tool).
 Press `Ctrl+Shift+P`, and search for `Tasks: Run Build Task`.
 You should see a `compcon: Build .LCP package` option - select it and your .LCP file should rapidly build itself.